heykatie/SageByTDZ/documentation/SAGE_future_features.md

     ```json
     {
-      "message": "ConfirmedEvent couldn't be found"
+      "message": "Event couldn't be found"
     }
     ```

-* Error response: ConfirmedEvents that have been started can't be deleted
+* Error response: Events that have been started can't be deleted
   * Status Code: 403
   * Headers:
     * Content-Type: application/json